 Reflections from our Executive Director

-Maternal Mental Health NOW was extremely fortunate to have iDREAM for Racial Health Equity as a project partner. iDREAM took a lead in implementing both interventions that we were testing – cultural humility trainings for medical providers at the three health care institutions and online support groups for pregnant Black women served by the institutions.
-Not only did these interventions prove to be effective, but iDREAM openly and willingly shared their experience as a Black-led organization doing birth equity work for the past 20+ years, which taught me and Maternal Mental Health NOW valuable lessons on how to undertake racial equity work in a humble, respectful and impactful way.
+On this project, i.D.R.E.A.M. took a lead in implementing both interventions that we were testing – cultural humility trainings for medical providers at the three health care institutions and online support groups for pregnant Black women served by the institutions.
+Not only did these interventions prove to be effective, but i.D.R.E.A.M. openly and willingly shared their experience as a Black-led organization doing birth equity work for the past 20+ years, which taught me and Maternal Mental Health NOW valuable lessons on how to undertake racial equity work in a humble, respectful and impactful way.

-iDREAM for Racial Health Equity brought their whole selves to the project.
+i.D.R.E.A.M. for Racial Health Equity brought their whole selves to the project.
 The trainings on cultural humility included personal stories of childbirth and loss, which made the lessons being taught resonate and stick with the audience further.
-The killing of George Flloyd in May 2020 and the protests that followed impacted the hearts and minds of all team members, and iDREAM’s facilitators were very open in terms of sharing their reactions and the impact the event had on their daily lives and work.
-When COVID hit and members of the iDREAM team experienced personal losses, they shared their pain with us and took time needed to grieve.
+The killing of George Flloyd in May 2020 and the protests that followed impacted the hearts and minds of all team members, and i.D.R.E.A.M.’s facilitators were very open in terms of sharing their reactions and the impact the event had on their daily lives and work.
+When COVID hit and members of the i.D.R.E.A.M. team experienced personal losses, they shared their pain with us and took time needed to grieve.

-Along the way, Wenonah regularly made time to check in with me, discuss project progress and “call me in” when I, as a white woman, took mis-steps and made mistakes (something that is inevitable when doing this type of work).
-I learned some incredibly valuable lessons from my relationship with Wenonah and the rest of her colleagues at iDREAM, most notably that true partnership takes time.
-As Maternal Mental Health NOW progresses on our path of becoming an anti-racist organization, we are committed to centering the lived experiences of Black bodies and minds, dedicating time to true partner development and bringing our true and authentic selves to our work.
+Along the way, Wenonah Valentine, i.D.R.E.A.M.’s Founder & Executive Director, affectionately known as Coach V, regularly made time to check in with me, discuss project progress and “call me in” when I, as a white woman, took mis-steps and made mistakes (something that is inevitable when doing this type of work).
+I learned some incredibly valuable lessons from my relationship with Coach V and the rest of her colleagues at i.D.R.E.A.M., most notably that true partnership takes time.
+Maternal Mental Health NOW was thrilled to present Coach V with the Perinatal Mental Health Champion Award at our May 2023 Speak Up When You’re Down gala celebration.
+Her leadership and impact was felt by 100+ guests in the room that came specifically to honor and celebrate her.

 Kelly O’Connor, Executive Director